Agent Delegation Chains Need Authority Attenuation, Not Trust Propagation

 The left column is what ships today.
 The right column is what should ship.
 The difference is not trust — the refund agent is the same code either way.
 The difference is authority boundaries enforced at the delegation point.

-The attenuation pattern: sub-budgets, action masks, and depth limits
+The attenuation pattern: child ledgers, action masks, and depth limits

 Authority attenuation requires three enforcement mechanisms at every delegation boundary.